-This is my story of my own experience of a medical abortion at 9 weeks pregnant.
-Before going through my own abortion I read numerous stories [stories about medical abortion and abortion at 9 weeks] on this website regarding other ladies experiences and I found that it helped and prepared me in some sort of way, but nothing could have prepared me for what I was about to experience.
+This is the story of my own experience of medical abortion at 9 weeks pregnant.
+Before going through my own abortion I read numerous stories on this website regarding other ladies experiences and I found that it helped and prepared me in some sort of way, but nothing could have prepared me for what I was about to experience.

 In total I had four appointments at the hospital over a period of 3 weeks, the first one was for a scan and to discuss my situation with a nurse who documented my reasons for wanting an abortion.